 Claims arising from ship sale and purchase contracts do not qualify as "maritime claims" for the purposes of the 1952 Convention.
-As such, and as outlined under question 4.1 above, those willing to arrest a vessel for an unlisted maritime claim must make use of the provisions of the CPC (in order for measures to be taken, a claimant must provide evidence of the likelihood of its right and justified fear of irreparable damage or damage that is difficult to repair).
+As such, and as outlined under question 4.1 above, those willing to arrest a vessel for an unlisted maritime claim must make use of the provisions of the CPC and the relevant provisions of the Law of Maritime Courts (in order for measures to be taken, a claimant must provide evidence of the likelihood of its right and justified fear of irreparable damage or damage that is difficult to repair).